iifl-logo

 2.5 Indias Exports Scenario

-Indias textile and apparel (T&A) exports have fluctuated over the years, reaching an estimated US$ 37 billion in 2024-25, recovering from US$ 35 billion in 2023-24.
-Apparel remains the largest export segment, contributing US$ 16 billion, followed by fabric (US$ 6 billion), yarn (US$ 6 billion), and home textiles (US$ 6 billion).
-The export market saw a peak of US$ 43 billion in 2021-22, driven by post-pandemic demand recovery, before stabilizing.
-Diversification of exports, enhanced global competitiveness, and increased value-added products will be crucial for sustained growth in the coming years.
+Indias textile and apparel (T&A) exports have fluctuated over the years, reaching an estimated US$ 37 billion in 2025-26, remaining flat from US$ 35 billion in 202425.
+Apparel remains the largest export segment, contributing US$ 16 billion, followed by home textiles (US$ 6 billion), yarn (US$ 5 billion), and fabric (US$ 5 billion).
+Product diversification, FTA with major markets & government initiatives for exporters will play a vital role in sustaining growth in the coming years.

-Indias textile and apparel imports have grown at a modest CAGR of 1% from 2019-20, reaching US$ 9.2 billion in 2024-25.
-Fabric holds the largest share of imports at approximately 30%, followed by fiber at 25%.
+Indias textile and apparel imports have grown 9% from 2024-25, reaching an estimated US$ 10.5 billion in 2025-26.
+Fiber holds the largest share of imports at approximately 25%, followed by fabric at 21%.
 A significant portion of these imports includes synthetic fiber, yarn, and fabric, which are not widely produced in India.

 3. Alok Business Segments

 Alok Industries has a strong presence in both the Cotton and Polyester segments.
 In the Cotton segment, the Company is integrated from spinning to weaving, processing, finished fabrics, bedsheets, towels and garments.
-In case of Polyester too, the Company is fully integrated starting from continuous polymerization plant to the production of chips, POY, FDY, DTY and PSF.
+In case of polyester, the company is integrated, starting from a continuous polymerization plant to the production of chips, POY, FDY, DTY, and PSF.

-The Companys vertically integrated facilities and flexibility of operations enables it to produce cotton and cotton blended fabrics in various counts and construction and a wide range of finishes.
-The Companys global scale integrated plants, modern manufacturing flexibility, product development team and competent marketing force facilitates a deep understanding of customer needs and its satisfactory fulfilment.
+The Companys vertically integrated facilities and flexibility of operations enable it to produce cotton and cotton-blended fabrics in various counts and construction and a wide range of finishes.
+The Companys global-scale integrated plants, modern manufacturing flexibility, product development team and competent marketing force facilitate a deep understanding of customer needs and their satisfactory fulfilment.

 The Company has a large customer base comprising of domestic and overseas retailers, brands, and garment exporters in India and converter countries (countries which primarily do garment manufacturing like Bangladesh, Vietnam, Sri Lanka) who are vendors to major international labels.
 This product, customer and market diversification enables risk mitigation and places the Company at a competitive advantage over other players in the industry.
 Alok has also ensured that its target market is a diverse mix of the international market, garment export trade and domestic market.